alabamenhu/UserLanguage/README.md

 Support is current available for the following OSes:

   - **macOS**
     Full list of languages (as defined in *System Preferences → Language & Region → Preferred Languages*).
-Paralinguistic preferences (e.g. calendar type) are not set on a per-language basis, so carry to all languages.
+Paralinguistic preferences (e.g. calendar type) are not set on a per-language basis, so they carry to all languages.
   - **Linux**: If `$LANGUAGE` is set, then an ordered list is provided.
 Otherwise, it falls back to the more universal `$LANG`, which only provides a single language.
   - **Windows**: If the registry value `Languages` is set in `HKCU\Control Panel\International\User Profile`, uses the ordered list found there.
 Otherwise, it falls back to the registry value `LocaleName` found in at `HKCU\Control Panel\International`.